 Most well built gas fireplaces generate between 26,000 BTUs and 89,000 BTUs.

-If you are building your dream cottage on Cape Cod or Crane Lake you might want a traditional look.
+If you are building your dream cottage on Cape Cod or Crane Lake you might want a more traditional look like the image below.
 Considering placing a T.V. on the same wall above your fireplace?
-Be sure consult the installation manual for specs.
-Safe distances vary based on wall boards used and fireplace mechanics.
-Some manufacturers offer heat shift systems to keep the heat moving out of the wall cavity.
+Be sure to consult the installation manual for framing instructions.
+Non combustible wall boards and heat shift systems can make mounting a television above a fireplace a safe and predictable option.

-Some fireplace kits come complete and some can be modified with thermostatic controls, fans, internal lighting and other features.
+Some fireplace kits come complete and some can be modified with thermostatic controls, fans, internal lighting and smart phone features.
 See our shopping list for a complete list of questions you should consider.

 Skilled craftsmen are busy and you will need to be patient and start the process early.
 If you want the fireplace for Thanksgiving or Christmas, you should start the process in July or August to insure that all the elements are in place and you have plenty of time to prepare for your guests.
 Fireplaces are rarely stocked and require several weeks for delivery.
 Be sure to communicate your expectations and deadlines to your contractor and stay in contact throughout the process.

 If you are ready to take the next step toward adding a fireplace.
-Follow this link to the shopping list.